Back

 An annual AC tune-up improves efficiency and prevents breakdowns in summer.
 Replace furnace filters now to lower spring dust in the home.
 Have a technician inspect the overall system.
 Stock up on new filters for the year.

-4. Clean out flower beds and prep yard for Summer.
+4. Clean out flower beds and prep yard for summer.

 Remove dead plants, leaves, and weeds from beds.
 Mix in fresh soil and compost.
 Divide and transplant overgrown plants and bulbs.
 Prune shrubs and trees.
 Fertilize the lawn.
 Update mulch in planting beds—edge and repair pavers.